Fiserv/card-pointe/docs/changelog/CardPointeGatewayAPI.md

 The authorization response includes the new <code>merchAdviceCode</code> and <code>merchAdviceText</code> fields, which provide the additional issuer response code and a text description to help merchants determine the appropriate action to take.

 <!-- theme: danger -->
-> In order to prevent fraud, merchants should not share this information with the payee.
+> In order to prevent fraud, merchants should not share this information with the payer.

 The following table provides the new fields and possible values: